AdaptiveCpp/AdaptiveCpp/doc/using-hipsycl.md

     (Note: *must* be compatible with the clang version that the hipSYCL clang plugin was compiled against!)

+--hipsycl-nvcxx=<value>
+  [can also be set with environment variable: HIPSYCL_NVCXX=<value>] [default value provided by field 'default-nvcxx' in /install/path/etc/hipSYCL/syclcc.json.]
+  [current value: NOT SET]
+  The path to the nvc++ executable that should be used for compilation
+    with the cuda-nvcxx backend.

 --hipsycl-cuda-path=<value>
   [can also be set with environment variable: HIPSYCL_CUDA_PATH=<value>] [default value provided by field 'default-cuda-path' in /install/path/etc/hipSYCL/syclcc.json.]